JosephDuffy/josephduffy.co.uk/data/posts/my-swiftpm-release-workflow.md

 For the iOS and tvOS tests, along with the watchOS build, I used [`xcutils`](https://github.com/JosephDuffy/xcutils). `xcutils` is another tool of mine that is used to improve the CLI of Xcode.
 Here it is used to run the tests/build against the latest versions of iOS/tvOS/watchOS, which means it should work on any machine and is resistant to changes made by GitHub.

-On Linux the `--enable-test-discovery` flag is paseed to `swift test` to remove the need for a `LinuxMain.swift` file that much be kept in sync with the tests.
+On Linux the `--enable-test-discovery` flag is passed to `swift test` to remove the need for a `LinuxMain.swift` file that much be kept in sync with the tests.

-These tests have helped me match many mistakes before merging, especially for platforms such as watchOS and Linux that are less frquently used.
+These tests have helped me match many mistakes before merging, especially for platforms such as watchOS and Linux that are less frequently used.

 ## Release Workflow